stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 ## Principles and Assumptions

+We make a few assumptions about first principles in elaborating these use cases

+### Trust and Integrity

 In this document, we assume no pre-existing trust relationship between the communication endpoints and any middlebox or router on the path.
 We must therefore always assume that information that is exposed can be incorrect,